timhwang21/gitbook/programming/databases/metrics.md

 This can be done in a fairly complex way solely at the DB level via [temporary tables and other tricks](https://stackoverflow.com/questions/232387/in-sql-how-can-you-group-by-in-ranges).
 However, there is also an interesting way to do this at the app level.

 The process involves taking the start and end points and the period, and computing all timestamps based on the period you want.
 Then, you can query each time range independently and combine the results.
 While this results in much more DB connections, it is an approach that is naturally map-reducable over a number of machines.

+## Code style

+- Composability and performance can be antithetical in analytics.
+If forced to choose between the two, copy-pasting + robust tests is usually better.

 ## Organization evolution